concordion/concordion-website/_includes/questions.md

 * The specification isn't included in the DLL.
 You need to set the value “Embedded Resource” on the property “Build Action” to [include the specification in the DLL]({{site.baseurl}}/coding/{{ page.fixture_language }}/{{ page.spec_type }}#including-the-specification-in-the-dll).

 {% endif %}

+<a name="furtherQuestions"> </a>

+### I've got a question that hasn't been answered.
+How do I get further help?

+If you believe the question should be answered on this website, please raise a [website issue](https://github.com/concordion/concordion-website/issues).

+For more general questions, start a discussion on our Google Group (see link below), or ask on [Stack Overflow](http://stackoverflow.com/questions/tagged/concordion).